heuralux/.github/profile/README.md

 <br>

-We build easy-to-use, dependable software anyone can pick up and put to work.
+We build easy-to-use, dependable AI tools anyone can pick up and put to work.
 We take complex, tedious tasks and make them simpler, backed by a meticulously crafted design system so everything we ship is a part of a coherent family of products.

 The **Horizon Compass** above is our mark: seven bearings rising from a single